lucianmocan/lucianmocan.github.io/_posts/2025-01-02-what-about-politics.md

 *How about standing on something?* Be a person of principles.
 You can have principles, and while your opinions might change, like a smart sailor, you'll see the waves from east to west, from north to south and navigate clearly to the destination of your choice... even though unknown.

-That's what I love about life: one destination, though unknown, with God as the guide.
+That's what I love about life—it looks like this to me: one destination, though unknown, with God as the guide.
 Like stars in the sky-but better.
-Like the lighthouse-but brighter.
+Like a lighthouse-but brighter.
 Into the unknown. **That's confidence amidst uncertainty.**

 I love it and fear it.
 I hate it and trust it.
 Oh man, I love this.

 North, west, south... or east?
 Who cares!
-I have myself a rock, not made of cultural or societal thoughts and opinions, but a living guide who makes big waves look like rain puddles and the sun like a dandelion puff.
+I have myself a rock, not made of cultural or societal thoughts and opinions, but a living guide who makes big waves look like rain puddles and the sun like dandelion puff.

 "The LORD is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge, my shield and the horn of my salvation, my stronghold."
 Psalm 18:2